What is vibe coding? The plain-English guide for 2026

 But in a team environment with proper guardrails, the dynamic shifts.
 Version control, security policies, role-based access, audit trails.
 You're not blindly trusting AI output.
 You're trusting a system that constrains what the AI can do and tracks everything it changes.

-The best vibe coders aren't careless.
-They're precise communicators who know what they need, even if they never read a single line of the generated code.
-If you're thinking through the risk angle, we go deep on it: Is vibe coding safe?
+The best vibe coders are precise communicators who know what they need, even if they never read a single line of the generated code.
+We go deep on the risk angle here: Is vibe coding safe?

 Who vibe coding is for